 Nathan is pursuing a lost treasure that his ancestor is said to have left behind.
 My problem with that game, aside from the fact that Nathan is plundering cultural sites, is that it maintains the mystique of Francis Drake the explorer, rather than Sir Francis the conqueror.
 Now you may say, it’s a just video game, not a social commentary.
 But that’s just it.
 It doesn’t have to be a social commentary to at least acknowledge that Sir Francis Drake was a plunderer and murderer, amongst other things.

 This made it difficult for me to relate to the main character.
 Here we have the descendant of a plundering conqueror doing some more plundering – and he’s the hero of the story.
 He starts off fighting native soldiers of what looks to be some place in South America, and ends up fighting some kind of zombies.
-I can let the killing natives thing slide, begrudgingly, because it’s expected that the villain – another plundering European – would recruit locally.
-Cheap labor and all that.

 The “zombie” thing could’ve been interesting if they were the vengeful dead left behind by Francis the conqueror, but it was nothing so relevant.
 It was some “woooo! savage magic” that changed people into creatures.
 I could write another post about the idea that pre-Industrial peoples, especially non-Europeans would necessarily be practicing some “primitive magic” rather than building technologically advanced civilizations, as was the case in the Americas.
 Or about the expectation that native practices – be they magical or spiritual – must present some sinister threat.
 Again, this idea would’ve made more sense if the plunderers had triggered some sort of ancient defense put in place just for people like them.